Rules and Budget Law

-(a) Subject to approval by the Committee and to the provisions of the following sections, the professional and clerical staff of the Committee shall be appointed, and may be removed, by the Chair.
+- Subject to approval by the Committee and to the provisions of the following sections, the professional and clerical staff of the Committee shall be appointed, and may be removed, by the

-(b) Committee staff shall not be assigned any duties other than those pertaining to Committee business, and shall be selected without regard to race, religion, national origin, sex, gender identity, sexual orientation, or age, and solely on the basis of fitness to perform the duties of their respective positions.
+- Committee staff shall not be assigned any duties other than those pertaining to Committee business, and shall be selected without regard to race, color, ethnicity, religion, sex, sexual orientation, gender identity, disability, age, or national origin, and solely on the basis of fitness to perform the duties of their respective positions.

-(d) Notwithstanding sections (a), (b), and (c), staff shall be employed in compliance with House Rules, the Employment and Accountability Act, the Fair Labor Standards Act of 1938, and any other applicable Federal statutes.
+- Notwithstanding sections (a), (b), and (c), staff shall be employed in compliance with the Rules of the House of Representatives, the Employment and Accountability Act, the Fair Labor Standards Act of 1938, and any other applicable Federal

 Rule 23 – Staff Supervision

-(a) Staff shall be under the general supervision and direction of the Chair, who shall establish and assign their duties and responsibilities, delegate such authority as he or she deems appropriate, fix and adjust staff salaries (in accordance with Rule X, clause 9(c) of the Rules of the House of Representatives) and job titles, and, at his or her discretion, arrange for their specialized training.
+- Staff shall be under the general supervision and direction of the Chair, who shall establish and assign their duties and responsibilities, delegate such authority as the Chair deems appropriate, fix and adjust staff salaries (in accordance with Rule X, clause 9(c) of the Rules of the House of Representatives) and job titles, and, at the Chair’s discretion, arrange for their specialized

-(b) Staff assigned to the minority shall be under the general supervision and direction of the minority members of the Committee, who may delegate such authority, as they deem appropriate.
+- Staff assigned to the minority shall be under the general supervision and direction of the minority members of the Committee, who may delegate such authority, as they deem

 Rule 24 – Preparation and Maintenance of Committee Records

-(a) A substantially verbatim account of remarks actually made during the proceedings shall be made of all hearings and business meetings subject only to technical, grammatical, and typographical corrections.
+- A substantially verbatim account of remarks actually made during the proceedings shall be made of all hearings and business meetings subject only to technical, grammatical, and typographical

-(b) The proceedings of the Committee shall be recorded in a journal, which shall among other things, include a record of the votes on any question on which a record vote is taken.
+- The proceedings of the Committee shall be recorded in a journal, which shall, among other things, include a record of the votes on any question on which a record vote is

-(d) Any witness may examine the transcript of his or her own testimony and make grammatical, technical, and typographical corrections.
+- Any witness may examine the transcript of their own testimony and make grammatical, technical, and typographical

-(e) The Chair may order the printing of a hearing record without the corrections of any member or witness if he or she determines that such member or witness has been afforded a reasonable time for correction, and that further delay would seriously impede the Committee’s responsibility for meeting its deadlines under the Congressional Budget Act of 1974.
+- The Chair may order the printing of a hearing record without the corrections of any member or witness if the Chair determines that such member or witness has been afforded a reasonable time for correction, and that further delay would seriously impede the Committee’s responsibility for meeting its deadlines under the Congressional Budget Act of

-(f) Transcripts of hearings and meetings may be printed if the Chair decides it is appropriate, or if a majority of the members so request.
+- Transcripts of hearings and meetings may be printed if the Chair decides it is appropriate, or if a majority of the members so

 Rule 25 – Access to Committee Records

-(b) Access to classified testimony and information shall be limited to members of Congress and to House Budget Committee staff and staff of the Office of Official Reporters who have appropriate security clearance.
+- Access to classified testimony and information shall be limited to members of Congress and to House Budget Committee staff and staff of the Office of Official Reporters who have an appropriate security clearance.

-(c) Notice of the receipt of such information shall be sent to the Committee members.
-Such information shall be kept in the Committee safe and shall be available to members in the Committee office.
+- Notice of the receipt of such information shall be sent to the Committee Such information shall be kept in the Committee safe and shall be available to members in the Committee office.

 Rule 26 – General Oversight

-(a) The Committee shall review and study, on a continuing basis, the application, administration, execution, and effectiveness of those laws, or parts of laws, the subject of which is within its jurisdiction.
+- The Committee shall review and study, on a continuing basis, the application, administration, execution, and effectiveness of those laws, or parts of laws, the subject of which is within its

 Rule 27 – Availability Before Filing

-(a) Any report accompanying any bill or resolution ordered reported to the House by the Committee shall be available to all Committee members at least 36 hours prior to filing with the House.
+- Any report accompanying any bill or resolution ordered reported to the House by the Committee shall be available to all Committee members at least 36 hours prior to filing with the

-(b) No material change shall be made in any report made available to members pursuant to section (a) without the concurrence of the Ranking minority member or by a majority vote of the Committee.
+- No material change shall be made in any report made available to members pursuant to section (a) without the concurrence of the Ranking minority member or by a majority vote of the

-(c) Notwithstanding any other rule of the Committee, either or both sections (a) and (b) may be waived by the Chair or with a majority vote by the Committee.
+- Notwithstanding any other rule of the Committee, either or both sections (a) and (b) may be waived by the Chair or by a majority vote by the

 Rule 28 – Report on the Budget Resolution